mujtaba-ahmad/ngx-countdown/README.md

 <app-count-down [time]="'15'" [object]="'2'" [singleFormat]="'hh-mm-ss'" (onStart)="onStart($event)" (onComplete)="onComplete($event)" [selectedtheme]="'material'"></app-count-down>
 ```
 - singleFormat format your timer, you can customize in whatever format you e.g. "hh:mm:ss", "hh-mm-ss" etc
-- selectedtheme help to change themes.
-There are two theme available for now
+- selectedtheme help to change theme.
+There are two themes available for now
   - default
   - material
 - onStart method run when timer starts.
 You can use it to add functionality when timer starts.
 For that you have to add onStart method in component.ts file.